This is not just about going paperless. It is about rewiring who holds power in the digital economy. Below is a tour of the key building blocks.

 5. DigiLocker: Democratization of Documents

-DigiLocker digital documents
+DigiLocker documents

 DigiLocker replaces piles of paper with verifiable digital documents.